 - 1. The bus driver will assign seats to students. - 2.
-Students must keep their hands to themselves and refrain from touching other bus riders. - 3.
-In the morning students will be picked up at their home addresses on file with the school and returned to that address once school is dismissed unless approved by the parent/guardian and the transportation director. - 4.
-Riders will be courteous to the driver and other riders. - 5.
-Absolutely no use of profanity will be tolerated. - 6.
-No eating or drinking on the bus.
-The driver may approve the drinking of water in hot weather. - 7.
-Riders will remain seated until instructed by the driver. - 8.
-No smoking or use of tobacco products on the school bus. - 9.
+Students must use their INSIDE VOICE while on the bus. - 3.
+Students must keep their hands to themselves and refrain from touching other bus riders. - 4.
+In the morning students will be picked up at pre-determined locations as determined by the transportation supervisor and the executive director and returned to that address once school is dismissed. - 5.
+Riders will be courteous to the driver and other riders. - 6.
+Riders will not throw anything out of the window. - 7.
+Absolutely no use of profanity will be tolerated. - 8.
+No eating or drinking on the bus unless the bus driver grants permission. - 9.
+Riders will remain seated until instructed by the driver. - 10.
+No smoking or use of tobacco products on the school bus. - 11.
 Keep all body parts and personal materials inside the school bus.
-Failure to do so can result in serious injury or loss of life. - 10.
+Failure to do so can result in serious injury or loss of life. - 12.
 Destruction or damaging of the school bus is prohibited and WILL result in removal from the school bus.
-Parents may be held responsible for repair or replacement of damage. - 11.
+Parents may be held responsible for repair or replacement of damage. - 13.
 The use of electronic devices is at the discretion of the driver.
-Students are NOT permitted to take photographs, record, or film videos on any bus at any time. - 12.
-Bullying will not be tolerated and WILL result in removal from the school bus. - 13.
+Students are NOT permitted to take photographs, record, or film videos on any bus at any time. - 14.
+Bullying will not be tolerated and WILL result in removal from the school bus. - 15.
 Willful indecent conduct WILL result in removal from the school bus.